MoisesTabar/FlightScraperAPI/text_output_structure.md

-    "return_date": "Return date in YYYY-MM-DD format (if mentioned)", "ticket_type": "One Way, Round Trip, or Multi-City", "flight_type": "Economy, Premium Economy, Business, or First", "city_amount": "Number of cities in the trip (Multi-City only) spawns one when there are more than 2 cities", "passengers": {
+    "return_date": "Return date in YYYY-MM-DD format (if mentioned)", "ticket_type": "One Way, Round Trip, or Multi-City", "flight_type": "Economy, Premium Economy, Business, or First", "city_amount": "Number of cities in the trip (Multi-City only) spawns one when there are more than 2 cities, otherwise 0", "passengers": {
       "Adult": 1,
       "Children": 0,